krulllab/COSDD/README.md

 <details>
       <summary>max-time</summary>

-      (str | None) Maximum time to train for.
-Default: None.
+      (str | null) Maximum time to train for.
+Default: null.
-      Must be of form "DD:HH:MM:SS", or just `None`.
+      Must be of form "DD:HH:MM:SS", or just `null`.
       COSDD can take a long time to converge, so use this to stop training in a reasonable time.

 </details>